thereisnoaddress/healthzed/README.md

 ### Running Docker image
 1. Build docker image:
-` docker build --build-arg YOUR_ENV=production -t healthz:250823 .`
+` docker build --build-arg YOUR_ENV=production -t healthzed:latest .`
-Note: you can use any name for `YOUR_ENV` and the image tag.
+Note: you can use any name for `YOUR_ENV` and the image tag (specified with `-t`).
 2. Run the docker container:
-` docker run -p 8000:8000 my-fastapi-app:latest`
+` docker run -p 8000:8000 healthzed:latest`
-Note: you can use any port as long as you define it in the `Dockerfile` and here after `-p`.
+Note: you can use any port as long as you expose it in the `Dockerfile` and here after `-p`.